-- P. Henrici, "An algorithm for the incomplete decomposition of a rational function into partial fractions," Z. Angew.
+- Peter Henrici, An algorithm for the incomplete decomposition of a rational function into partial fractions, Z. Angew.
 Math.
 Phys.
 22 (1971), 751–755 (English, with German summary).
 MR 0301895, https://doi.org/10.1007/BF01587772

 Retrieve articles in Mathematics of Computation with MSC: 65F99

 Retrieve articles in all journals with MSC: 65F99